ayapapa/docker-alminium/README.md

 see https://docs.docker.com/compose/

 ## Environment Variables
-You can configuration bu modify Envitonment Variables in docker-compose.yml.
+You can configure by modifying Envitonment Variables in docker-compose.yml.

 | name | description |
 |:-----|:------------|